kids encyclopedia robot

 The following year, IF Elfsborg once again challenged for a place in European football, brushing aside Hungarian side Szombathelyi Haladás and Portuguese S.C.
 Braga before eventually falling in the last qualifying round against S.S.
 Lazio.

 The team seemed in good shape to make a serious challenge for reaching the Europa League group stage even though they would be unseeded in the last qualifying round.
-Unfortunately the draw was once again one of the worst possible.
+Unfortunately the draw was once again one of the worst realised.
 SSC Napoli was held to a 1–0 win away at Stadio San Paolo following a stellar effort by new Danish signing Jesper Christiansen, but the Italians proved too strong in the second leg where they cruised to a 2–0 victory, both goals scored by Uruguay international Edinson Cavani.

-The 2010 season was a busy year for transfers, both in and out.
+The 2010 season was busy for transfers, both in and out.
 Sweden international Emir Bajrami making his way to FC Twente during the summer and top goalscorer Denni Avdic moving to Werder Bremen during the January transfer window.
 Three players were signed from Danish clubs.
 Former hero Jon Jönsson was brought in from Brøndby IF during the summer to bolster the defense, goalkeeper Jesper Christiansen from FC København and right back Andreas Klarström from Esbjerg fB making a comeback to the club.

 In early spring former allsvenskan top goalscorer Fredrik Berglund decided to hang up his boots.